 Is your brother, sister, cousin, friend, or colleague showing signs of drug addiction?
 Are you?
 Here are some signs that you should watch for.

-1) You itch to take the drug regularly.
+1) You crave the drug regularly.
 This can be daily or several times within the day.

 2) You cannot stop using the drug no matter how hard you try.